Sunny with a High Near 83

 Tonight

-Partly cloudy, with a low around 48.
-South southwest wind 6 to 14 mph, with gusts as high as 20 mph.
+Partly cloudy, with a low around 46.
+West southwest wind 6 to 11 mph becoming light and variable.

 Tuesday

-Mostly sunny, with a high near 81.
-Breezy, with a west southwest wind 6 to 15 mph, with gusts as high as 21 mph.
+Sunny, with a high near 80.
+Breezy, with a south wind 6 to 11 mph becoming west southwest 13 to 18 mph in the afternoon.
+Winds could gust as high as 25 mph.

 Tuesday Night